What happens during duodenal switch surgery?

-Of the four operations we offer, this is the most drastic.
-As a result, it creates the most weight loss and offers the greatest chance of eliminating diabetes.
+Of the four bariatric procedures we offer, this is the most drastic.
+As a result, it creates the most significant weight loss and offers the greatest chance of having additional health benefits, like better controlling or eliminating Type 2 diabetes.

-You will not likely experience dumping syndrome with the switch operation.
+Thanks to advances in BMI’s DS surgical procedures, you will likely not experience dumping syndrome, which occurs when food, especially sugar, moves too quickly from the stomach to the duodenum.
 You will need to take additional regular daily vitamins (even more than other surgery patients) for the rest of your life.
-If you stop taking any prescribed vitamins, you will be more likely to develop a vitamin or mineral deficiency.
+If you stop taking any prescribed vitamins, you will be more likely to develop a vitamin, mineral, or other nutritional deficiency.

-The BMI Texas team will prescribe supplements after surgery, such as:
+The board certified team at BMI of Texas will prescribe supplements after surgery, such as:

 - Multi-vitamin/mineral support